richwynmorris/LS180/sql_revision_notes.md

 - What is a PRIMARY KEY?
 What is its purpose?

     A `PRIMARY KEY` is a special type of constraint that is used primarily as a unique identifier for a row within a table.
 A primary key will apply the the `NOT NULL` and `UNIQUE` constraints to the column by default.
 This allows relationships to be created between two entities.
-Each table can only have one PRIMARY KEY and this column is conventionally named `id.`
+Each table can only have one PRIMARY KEY and this column is conventionally named `id.`  and its datatype is an integer.
+It is good practice to have all tables use a primary key.

     Examples: